Combinatoriek/assignment6/assignment6_s4549775.md

 $N = \binom{16}{2}$ (see b)

-To know how many distributions exist with $x \geq 4, y \geq 5, z \geq 8$ respectively, we first put 4 balls into x, then divide the rest, then put 5 balls into x and divide the rest, \dots.
+To know how many distributions exist with $x \geq 4, y \geq 5, z \geq 8$ respectively, we first put 4 balls into $x$, then divide the rest, then put 5 balls into $x$ and divide the rest, \dots.
 Then we sum the possibilities:

 * $N(P_x)$: